TomokiMiyauci/unitest/modifier/README.md

 modifiers.

-**Due to the type inference problem, there is currently a restriction that only one pre modifier and one post modifier can be used each.
+**Due to the type inference problem, there is currently a restriction that only one pre modifier can be used.
 This problem may be solved in the future.**

 This means that the following are prohibited as types: